cristinalynn/Dogs-I-walk/README.md

 In your terminal, run index.html to open the application in your browser.

+For Ubuntu operating systems, run google-chrome index.html in your terminal to open the application in your browser.

 Install the JSON server into your terminal with the following command:

 ```bash